iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Horrible<br> :date: __2021-05-21 12:23:17__

+> It often does not refresh the location when I use QR codes through my phone.
+I have often found myself checking in to the last location I went to instead of my current location.
+Please fix this bug so it refreshes to the new location as there are many inaccurate entries which would not help with tracking.<br> :date: __2021-05-19 02:42:36__

+> Should not support this!
+Illegal!!!
+The government can't be trusted with your personal information<br> :date: __2021-05-19 01:19:18__

+> Am in Canberra for the weekend and app won't do ownload on my Google pixel 5 phone<br> :date: __2021-05-15 09:40:53__

+> Hopeless compared to Service NSW<br> :date: __2021-05-15 02:06:06__

+> ....not working.
+Installed latest version for my SamsungS7 when I arrived in Canberra today.
+Absolutely nothing when I tried at the NGA.
+Cannot see the code as displayed...zero response.
+My partners S9 worked fine though...<br> :date: __2021-05-14 10:29:36__

 > Terrible<br> :date: __2021-05-09 04:57:19__

 > It doesn't have QR scanner.
 Doesn't work.
 Useless.
 Can't find the location after entering the code.<br> :date: __2021-05-08 06:45:04__